If you still believe that ISPs aren't interested in tracking your Internet connection, we, unfortunately, will have to disappoint you.

 Do ISPs Keep Browsing History And For How Long?

-Your ISP can see everything you do online, meaning it can track and keep (log) your browsing history.
+Your ISP can see everything that you do on the web, meaning it can also track and keep (log) your browsing history.

-Usually, ISPs retain your browsing history for at least 90 days.
+Usually, ISPs retain your search history for at least 90 days.

-Of course, you can take some measures to keep your browsing history clean.
+Of course, you can take some measures to keep your browser history clean.

 For example, you can: